danielbereza50/courseProjects/README.md

 download Spring MVC here: https://spring.io/quickstart

-* run in IDE, such as Visual Studio or Eclipse
+* open in IDE, such as Visual Studio or Eclipse

 *My installation is pointing here: //